anurag-reddy1/MyPortfolio/README.md

   - *Promt Used*: Brainstorm a professinal portfolio website.
                   Help me debug the layout issue.
                   Create README.md file based on my project structure.
                   Give me the basic structure of the design document based on my project structure.
+Help me with the draft version of the about me page where I can modify based on my needs.

 ---